 Things to do at hanging Rock

-Its a lovely area, with stunning views, photo opportunities, walking trails, open picnic grounds amongst the kangaroos and birds.
+It’s a lovely area, with stunning views, photo opportunities, walking trails, open picnic grounds amongst the kangaroos and birds.
 You can enjoy the surrounding views and challenge yourself to climb to the top.
-You can see a Map of Hanging rock walking trial here.
-The rock is a truly unique formation a former volcano which now lies 718m above sea level between the townships of Newham and Hesket, 70 km from Melbourne and 20 minutes from Mount Macedon.
+You can see a Map of the Hanging rock walking trial here.
+The rock is a truly unique formation a former volcano that now lies 718m above sea level between the townships of Newham and Hesket, 70 km from Melbourne and 20 minutes from Mount Macedon.

-Hanging rock also features regualry hosre racing, markets and occasionla music concerts.
-There is ample parking with $10 entry fee which must be aid at the cafe.
+Hanging rock also features regular horse racing, markets and occasional music concerts.
+There is ample parking with a $10 entry fee which must be aid at the cafe.
 As with all country, rural areas always be mindful of snakes.

 Fishing at Hanging Rock

 Hanging Rock Lake is a nice place to target stocked Trout.
 Use this link to follow Victorian trout stocking programs.
 Powerbait trout nuggets suspended from a float area a great option for fishing here.
 I keep the power bait about 40cm underneath the float.
 Power bait is similar to what stocked trout are used to eating in the farming hatcheries so they will eagerly take power bait.
 Use some trout pellets as berely to bring them into the area, many locals have noted this as key to catching more fish in this spot.

 Powerbait or lures for stocked trout.
 Well, we tested this theory so watch the video below to find out the results which were interesting.